Scholae latinae: online Latin course

 Cicero, Brutus, 140.

-In October we’ll continue our series of courses of Latin and Greek.
-They’ll be followed by other courses in January and in April.
+In April we’ll continue our series of courses of Latin and Greek.
+They’ll be followed by other courses in July (both online and in person) and in October.

 For now, you can register for the following courses (which have a limited number of participants):